 Monzcare R-Cup Reusable Menstrual Cup Review

-The Monzcare R-Cup Reusable Menstrual Cup is a relative newcomer to the world of feminine hygiene.
+The Monzcare R-Cup Reusable Menstrual Cup is a relative newcomer to the world of feminine hygiene products.
 It’s made in China from SGS (the Swiss version of the FDA) certified medical grade silicone, but apart from that, little is known about the manufacturing process.
-Their main selling point is that unlike the Diva Cup, it has no marks anywhere on the inside or outside of the cup, which can make cleaning this one really easy.

 2 Sizes of Monzcare R-Cup Reusable Menstrual Cup: